-The NAO's guidance requires us to carry out work at the planning stage to understand the PFCC and CC's arrangements and to identify risks that significant weaknesses in arrangements may exist.
+The NAO's guidance requires us to carry out work at the planning stage to understand the Authority's arrangements and to identify risks that significant weaknesses in arrangements may exist.

-Due to the late release of the NAO's Auditor Guidance Note and supporting information to auditors, we have not yet fully completed our planning and risk assessment work.
-We will report the results of our planning and risk assessment work to the PFCC, CC and Joint Independent Audit Committee at a later date.
+Due to the delay in undertaking our work in relation to VFM arrangements for the 2020/21 audit year we have not yet fully completed our planning and risk assessment work.
+We will report the resulted of our planning and risk assessment work to the PFCC and Independent Audit Committee at a later date.